Brenda-M/pitch-capital/README.md

 3. Pip3 install -r requirements.txt
 4. Add export SQLALCHEMY_DATABASE_URI=postgresql+psycopg2://{User Name}:{password}@localhost/{database name} to the start.sh file export the configuration.
 5. Also,create a secret key and add it to start.sh
-6. Run $ ./start.sh on your terminal to start your local server and view the application on your browser.
+6. Run $./start.sh `<$./start.sh>`on your terminal to start your local server and view the application on your browser.

 ## Link